 Naples scares many tourists as it has a name for buying busy and prone to getting you scammed.

-However, Naples is stunning and if you give a chance to its stunning museums and catch a view over its gulf, I am sure you will agree it is one of the most beautiful big cities in Italy.
+However, Naples is stunning and if you give a chance to its stunning museums and catch a view over its gulf, I am sure you will agree it is one of the most beautiful big cities in Italy as well as a good starting point for an itinerary in the Italian South.

 Genova – Genoa